AJKAng-APU/V_Hack/README.md

    npm install lucide-react
    ```

-## Contributing

-To contribute to the project:

-1. Fork the repository
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes
-4. Commit your changes: `git commit -m "Add your feature"`
-5. Push to the branch: `git push origin feature/your-feature-name`
-6. Open a Pull Request

----

 Thank you for using HealthSync!
 If you have any questions or need further assistance, please open an issue on the GitHub repository.